- Helping Children When a Family Member Has Cancer: Dealing With Recurrence or Progressive Illness

 What is a child’s greatest worry if a parent’s illness progresses?

 Families come in many shapes and sizes.
-There may be many people involved in the discussions that take place about these issues.
-Extended family members, beloved friends, teachers, or spiritual leaders can all be invited into the family to help with decisions—both making them and talking about them.
+Many people may be included in the discussions that take place about who’ll care for your child or children if you die.
+Extended family members, beloved friends, teachers, or spiritual leaders can all be invited into the family to help with decisions – both making them and talking about them.

 In an ideal world, all parents will have made arrangements for their children to be cared for in the event something happens to them.
 Even with parents who are not sick, accidents can happen, life can change in an instant, and children can find themselves in a very different world.
-Regardless of how your illness is expected to progress, you and your partner, or you and your close family members may want to sit down and discuss the best plan for your child’s living situation.
-A lawyer can draw up a will or legal document that will outline your wishes if you die.
-You should also explain to your children the decisions you have made and why you made them.
+Regardless of how your illness is expected to progress, you and your partner, or you and your close family members may want to sit down and discuss the best plan for your child’s living situation in your absence.
+A lawyer can draw up a will or legal document that outlines your wishes if you die.
+You should also explain to your children the decisions you’ve made and why you made them.
 Questions should be encouraged and answered as honestly and directly as possible.
-Make it clear to your children that you are making the best plan for them, but that you do not expect to have to put this plan into action right away.
+Make it clear to your children that you’re making the best plan for them, but that you don’t expect to have to put this plan into action right away.
 This is a just-in-case plan, a back-up plan.

 For example, Linda is an adoptive parent with one son and no partner.
 Her son needs to know that she has already talked to her sister, Sara, about plans for him if something happens.
-She may say something like, “As sad as your Aunt Sara would be if I died, she would be thrilled to have you as part of her family.
-She loves you very much, and I know you love her, too.
-We have talked about it and it’s all settled.”
+She may say something like:

 For a 2-parent family, changes need to be discussed because things will never be the same if one is lost.
 For example, a mother whose husband is being treated for cancer might say to her 3 children: